 - It allows for easy scenario planning, enables quick decision making

 - This is a basis for predictive analytics

 What is required for the implementation of DBP methods in the companies:

 - The mind shift change: from biases to analytics, from political games to collaboration

 We will continue the DBP discussions around the globe.

 About FP&A Board

 The London FP&A Board was created on 19th September 2013 to guide the development and promotion of best practices in financial planning and analysis (FP&A).
-Individual board chapters are established in 15 cities in Europe, the Middle East, Asia, the USA and Australia in order to identify and support new global trends, skillsets, and thought leadership in FP&A.
+Since then, FP&A Board chapters have successfully been established in 27 cities of 16 countries in Europe, the Middle East, Asia, Australia and North America in order to identify and support new global trends, skillsets, and thought leadership in FP&A.

 We are very grateful to our sponsors and partners Adaptive Insights, the recognized leader in cloud corporate performance management (CPM), and Michael Page, one of the world's leading professional recruitment consultancies, for supporting the event.

 Stay in touch with our global FP&A community through the FP&A Club LinkedIn Group and the FP&A Trends resource.
 Please do not hesitate to join and to contribute to the discussions, posts, and commentaries.